zhu00121/COVID-CRNN/README.md

 Code location: [] and []

 ## Model architecture
 A convolutional-recurrent network is used to analyze the modulation tensorgram input.
 This is because modulation tensorgram is essentially a 3D representation.
 The 3D convolutional block is used to aggregates spatial and temporal information, while the cascaded RNN processes the temporal dynamics.
-The whole model is very light-weight with only 0.9 million parameters (similar to a BiLSTM if using spectrogram as input).
+The whole model is very light-weight with only 0.9 million parameters (similar to a BiLSTM if using spectrogram as input) owing to the compactness of modulation tensorgram.
 The model is depicted in the figure below.

 Code location: []